Need to know

 - You need to have adequate insurance to cover the property.

-An important aspect of the PLS is that this money isn't assessed as part of your income for the purpose of the Age Pension.
+An important aspect of the scheme is that this money isn't assessed as part of your income for the purpose of the Age Pension.
 This means that, in the right circumstances, it can boost your retirement income without reducing your pension payments.

 As with a commercial reverse mortgage, the loan is generally repaid when you die and your house is sold or transferred.
 If you sell your house before you die, you'll have to pay the loan back, unless you have another property you can transfer the loan to.